 What's the best way to try and reduce my cat’s dander or dandruff?

-If your cat is suffering from excessive dander/dandruff then I would recommend that you get your cat examined by your vet.
+However, if your cat is suffering from excessive dander or dandruff, then I would recommend that you get your cat examined by your vet.

 Photo by Brendon Connelly via flickr / Creative Commons

 How can I help my cat with dementia?